curriculum-crawler/curriculum-crawler/README.md

 - Developer (Front End) / UX Designer: Wa'il Choudar

 # Test First Strategy
+- All Backend Server tests are executed on every checkin to Master at https://github.com/curriculum-crawler/curriculum-crawler/actions (Java CI with Gradle)
+- To view the tests executions
+    1. Select the "Java CI with Gradle" workflow
+    2. Select a commit
+    3. Select the "build" which will populate a tree structure in the center of the page
+    4. Expand the "Build with Gradle" to view the Gradle build log which will display the Unit Tests output (output will be similar as displayed below in the [Unit Test Run](#unit-test-run) Section)
 - The API Backend Server was build using a TDD Stragegy.
--- For the Initial Infrastructure work to prove the Server was working the following tests were created first
+-- Created first were the for the initial infrastructure work to prove the Server was working.
+-- The second set of tests were the Upload Document tests.

 ## Unit Tests
 Test Class | Behavior Tested